Take a walking tour to familiarize yourself with your surroundings.

 Summary: Is Mexico City Worth Visiting?

 So, is Mexico City worth visiting?
 Hopefully by now you see that it definitely is.
 Believe me when I say Mexico City is world-class and somewhere I plan to return to time and time again.
+No matter how often I visit I’m always finding new things to fit into my itinerary in Mexico City.

 There is so much to do from hot air balloons to Mexican wrestling, the people are fantastic, the food is incredible and the memories are just waiting to be made.